ibm-cloud-architecture/refarch-kc/analysis/readme.md

 <img src="ship-dom-evt7.png" width="700">

-### Event Storming Step 2:  identify Commands and event linkages
+### Event Storming the Container Shipment Example part 2:  identify Commands and event linkages
+(This section of the example description covers activities identified as EventStorming Steps 4,5) in the generic description of the [Eventstorming Method](https://github.com/ibm-cloud-architecture/refarch-eda/blob/master/docs/methodology/readme.md) . )

 After capturing all events for the scenario and organizing them in a time line, the next step in event storming analysis is to identify the triggers for events and causal linkages between events.

 For each identified event in the timeline we ask "What triggered this event to occur?".
 Expected event trigger types are: